Back to all guides

 Mail-art postcard

-Use envelope scraps, copied stamps, and address-line cues.
+Use envelope scraps, stamp motifs, and address-line cues.
 Keep the actual insert plain enough to write on.

 Season postcard